Mathématique: Chapter 61

 “He’s an amnestic cryptographer.”
 McKay glanced at Sheppard.
 “Dumped in Cambridge with only the clothes on his back.
 If he’s ever seen a movie in his life?
 Of course he’s gonna instinctively distrust the Air Force.”

 Rush backed toward the opposite side of the stairwell.
-“Kick your—” he paused, “zat,” he said, the word offering itself to him as he glanced at the weapon.
-“Kick your zat over towards me.”
+“Kick your—” he paused, “Zat,” he said, the word offering itself to him as he glanced at the weapon.
+“Kick your Zat over to me.”

-“Don’t stun us behind Lucian Alliance lines,” McKay hissed.
+“Don’t stun us behind Lucian Alliance lines!”
+McKay hissed.
 “We came here to rescue you, you absolute brat and a half.
 Mathematicians are the worst.
 How many times have I said it.
 What are you going to do?
 Run away?
 To where?
 Those guys in leather aren’t messing around.
-Think it through, Nick.
-Come on.
+Think it through.
 We’re your best option.”

-Rush glanced again at Dale, who hadn’t so much as moved this entire time.
+Rush glanced again at Dale, who hadn’t moved.
 “Would a conversation be too much to ask?”

-“Believe it or not, that was always my plan,” Sheppard replied calmly, using one boot to send his zat across the floor in a smooth slide.
-“But then Eli lost his phone, the Alliance made their move, and I found you in an unsecured stairwell in the middle of a firefight with your shirt sleeve conveniently rolled up and—well, can’t blame a guy for trying.”
+“Believe it or not, that was always my plan.”
+Sheppard applied his boot to his Zat and sent it across the floor in a smooth slide.
+“But then Eli lost his phone, the Alliance made their move, and I found you in an unsecured stairwell in the middle of a firefight with your shirt sleeve rolled up and—well, can’t blame a guy for trying.”

 “Eli,” Rush repeated evenly.